katdeegan/behavioral-design-patterns-java/README.md

 The code demonstrating how these patterns compare form a _**decoupling and performance**_ perspective can be found here: [`patternComparison/observerVsCommand/`](src/main/java/patternComparison/observerVsCommand).

 The demo can be run via the file: [ObserverVsCommand.java](src/main/java/patternComparison/observerVsCommand/src/main/java/patternComparison/observerVsCommand/ObserverVsCommand.java)

+### **1. Strategy vs State**: Encapsulation Comparison

+Both the Strategy and State patterns focus on encapsulating a certain set of behaviors as objects, and allowing these behaviors to be swapped at runtime.

+The **Strategy Pattern** encapsulates an interchangeable family of algorithms by first defining a common interface that these algorithms must implement.
+This allows the Client to select which algorithm to use at runtime, offering furture flexibility and extensibility as algorithms can be added or modified without affecting existing code.

+The **State Pattern** encapsulates state-dependent behavior, meaning changes in object behavior happen automatically in response to state changes, making objects appear to have changed classes.

+_Findings:_

+Both Strategy and State patterns favor **_Composition over Inheritance_** through behavior encapsulation, however the decision on which pattern to use has a lot to do with the use-case.

+The Strategy Pattern could be more appropiate when you select an algorithm at runtime, and the context that is delegating to this algorithm object does not fundamentally change.
+Examples might include selecting between different file compression or sorting algorithms.

+The State Pattern could prove more useful when the context object is changing conditions frequently, and certain behaviors are dependent on that state.
+In this case, you likely want the object to manage its own state transitions (as opposed to interventions from the client).
+Examples might include order processing or a document workflow.

+_Example:_

+The code demonstrating how these patterns compare form an _**encapsulation**_ perspective can be found here: [`patternComparison/strategyVsState/`](src/main/java/patternComparison/strategyVsState).

+The demo can be run via the file: [StrategyVsState.java](src/main/java/patternComparison/strategyVsState/StrategyVsState.java)